szermatt/mistty/docs/source/usage.rst

-That said, if you need more than just SSH to connect to other hosts, it might be overall just easier to start :ref:`remote shells with TRAMP <remote_shells>` instead of the command line, because directory tracking just works in that case.
+That said, if you need more than just SSH to connect to other hosts, it might be overall just easier to start remote shells with TRAMP (:ref:`remote_shells`) instead of the command line, because directory tracking just works in that case.

-If everything fails, TRAMP is causing you too much trouble and you just don't want MisTTY to generate remote paths at all, unset the option :kbd:`M-x configure-option mistty-allow-tramp-paths`.
+If everything fails, if TRAMP is causing you too much trouble and you just don't want MisTTY to generate remote paths at all, unset the option :kbd:`M-x configure-option mistty-allow-tramp-paths`.